daniellechowicz/hardis/README.md

 4. Clone or download the content of the repository
 5. Extract **hardis-master.zip** and open the folder
-6. Open the command prompt in the folder you extracted and execute the following commands:
+6. Open the command prompt in the folder you extracted and execute the following commands, respectively:

 ```
 py -3 -m venv .venv